 Timber beams

 The wooden beams are the most important part of the climbing frame, as they make up the structure that children will be climbing on and swinging from.
-You should look over each piece of timber for possible splinters, large cracks, and signs of rot or mould.
+You should look over each piece of timber for possible splinters, large cracks, and signs of rot or mold.

 If the wood has become rough and splintered, you can sand it back down to smoothness and reapply a protective sealant.